arkieguy/M5Stack-Helium-Mapper/README.md

 ## Hardware Modifications

 Unfortunately, the LoRaWAN module and the GPS module use the same UART pins.
 To resolve the conflict you can follow the instructions [here](https://docs.m5stack.com/#/en/module/gps) to change the GPS module to use pins 5 and 13.

+## Status of code

+CUrrently the code should connect to the Helium Network, but when I try to add in the GPS logic, it breaks the UART response from LoRaWAN.
+Waiting on response from M5Stack Support.